rvsitebuilder/developer-docs/en/installation.md

 RVsitebuilder 7 can also install on every domain name. **If you have a Host Provider who provides you a control panel account by Control Panel Installation above.
 You don't have to install it by yourself and can ignore this.**

-### Domain name

-Get a domain name on a server that already has RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.
+1. Get a domain name on a server that already has RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.

-### Domain configuration

-Make your domain configuration meet with the following requirements.
+2. Make your domain configuration meet with the following requirements.

    - Domain name must run on PHP7.1.3 or above.
    - php extension: 'mysqlnd','pdo','gd','curl','iconv','mbstring','zip','posix_getpwuid','json'
    - php ini config 'memory_limit' => 64M
    - Firewall on your server doesn't block the following domains.
      download.rvglobalsoft.com
      Files.mirror1.rvsitebuilder.com

-### Create a database

-1. Create a database, perform the following steps to create the MySQL database.
+3. Create a database, perform the following steps to create the MySQL database.

 #### cPanel Control panel